fluxcd/flux-kustomize-example/README.md

   correctly) to the updaters as environment variables.

 * `.flux.yaml` files contain duplicated code.
-This is intentional, to make the example simpler.They could be factored out in shell-scripts placed in the repo.
+This is intentional, to make the example simpler.
+They could be factored out in shell-scripts placed in the repo.